Arts and Humanities in Health

 For more information on careers in this field, see the list on the right.
 For salary ranges, schooling requirements and more, check out the Career Explorer.

-The arts and humanities can prepare you well for a career in health; this is because a BA usually gives you practical skills in communication, creative expression, and analytical thinking, among other strengths.
+The arts and humanities can prepare you well for a career in health, because a bachelor's degree in the arts (BA) usually gives you practical skills in communication, creative expression and analytical thinking, among other strengths.
 A background or interest in the arts also can make you more well-rounded and well-informed.

 In addition to making you a strong applicant when applying to a health professions program, the humanities may become even more important to you once you start practicing in your chosen field.
 For many health professionals, the arts are an invaluable creative outlet.
-(See "The Creative Arts in Health," in the Humanism in Healthcare section of this site.)
+(See Humanism in Healthcare for more about the creative arts in health.)

-Finally - and what many people do not realize - the health field includes a number of excellent humanities- and arts-based careers, such as medical illustrator or medical historian.
+Finally - and what many people do not realize - the health field includes a number of excellent careers related to the humanities and arts, such as medical illustrator or medical historian.